 Things weren’t always easy in Veganuary – there were a couple of tough times.

 And, when I say ‘tough times’, this is in relation to my usual day-to-day life.
-I’m not comparing my frustration over not being able to find an oat latte to, say, living in war-torn Syria or something equally distressing.
+I’m not comparing my frustration over not being able to find an oat latte to, say, living in a war-torn country or something equally distressing.
 Just low points for me during the month.

-We walked (well, marched) down Birdcage Walk towards Buckingham Palace, where I knew restaurants and cafes were located.
+We marched down Birdcage Walk towards Buckingham Palace, where I knew restaurants and cafes were located.
 Irritatingly, none of them seemed to offer vegan options, apart from one, but it was around £20 for a bowl of pasta.
-Not happening.